ARM-software/libddssec/doc/coding.md

 ```

 Note: Depending on what is tested, the two functions `test_suite_setup` and
 `test_suite_teardown` are not necessary.
-The specifics of thoses functions can
+The specifics of these functions can
 be found in the file `libddssec/tests/dsec_test_ta.c`.

-- Once the test is created, it can be added to the cmake file
+- Once the test is created, it can be added to the CMake file
   `libddssec/tests/CMakeLists.txt`.
 Dependencies can also be added for a
   specific test.
 See the associated CMake function.